MercorHackathon/backend/README.md

 ## Instructions

-To start the client, navigate to the root directory and run the following command: "npm start
+To start the client, navigate to the root directory and run the following command: "npm start".